• Menu

 Ice climbing in Ouray.
 Photo: Kool Cats Photography

-December 6, 2021 By // by Matthew D
+December 14, 2024 by Matthew D

 Whether you’re in the mood for adventure, or you’re looking for something close to home, head up into the hills this winter and take part in one of Colorado’s epic winter fests.
-These are a few of the most unique, fun, and entertaining winter festivals Colorado has to offer, ordered by date.
+These are a few of the most unique, fun, and entertaining winter events Colorado has to offer, ordered by date.

-3. Ouray Ice Festival
+Ouray Ice Festival | January 23-26, 2025

 Image of people at the Ouray Ice Festival in Colorado

 Ouray Ice Festival.
-Photo: Ouray Ice Park
+Photo by: Ouray Ice Park

 Durango CO Snowdown